Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 ## Representational Affordance

-Encoding authority is not linguistic authority.
+Encoding stewardship is not linguistic authority.

-It is still real authority over the representational affordances available to linguistic expression inside this technical model.
+It is still real responsibility for the representational affordances available to linguistic expression inside this technical model.

 That means the encoding must be maintained carefully.